ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/alert.rst

   Makes a new named alert of the specified type.

   :param string $name: The name of the alert
-  :param string $type: The type of the alert ('inline', 'banner', or 'standard')
+  :param string $type: The type of the alert ('inline', 'banner', 'standard', or 'alert')
   :returns: An alert
   :rtype: Alert